kallefrombosnia/TS3-Web-channel-manager/README.md

-# TS3-Web-channel-menager
+# TS3-Web-channel-manager
-TS3 PHP query script which allowes users to menage their channels
+TS3 PHP query script which allowes users to manage their channels

 ## Getting Started